-If a merger had occurred, effective as of December 31, 2011, the value of the accelerated options to our executive officers would have been \$0 for each individual, because this value is calculated as the sum for each individual of the products of the (i) the difference between the exercise price of each option deemed accelerated and the fair market value of our common stock on December 31, 2011 multiplied by (ii) the number of shares deemed accelerated under the applicable option, and as of December 31, 2011, the fair market value of our common stock was less than, or equal to, the exercise price for each outstanding option held by these individuals.
+If a merger had occurred, effective as of December 31, 2013, the value of the accelerated options to our executive officers would have been: \$8.9 million, \$5.2 million, \$5.2 million, \$807,000 and \$3.9 million to Dr. Hacksell, Mr. Aasen, Dr. Mills, Mr. Moore, and Mr. Baity, respectively, calculated as the sum for each individual of the products of the (i) the difference between the exercise price of each option deemed accelerated and the fair market value of our common stock on December 31, 2013 multiplied by (ii) the number of shares deemed accelerated under the applicable option.